rocuevas9511/AI_Prompts/CODING_CONVENTIONS.md

 └── TODO.md             \# Or other manifest file

 ### **2.4.
 Technology Stack Validation**
 *   Before any code is written, the agent's plan must include a **"Technology Validation"** step.
-This step requires the agent to explicitly cross-reference all functional and non-functional requirements (e.g., use of a specific library like `dspy` from Section 6) against the chosen technology stack (from Section 5).
-The agent must state the final, validated language and key libraries for the project.
+This step requires the agent to:
+    *   Explicitly cross-reference all functional and non-functional requirements (e.g., use of a specific library like `dspy` from Section 6) against the chosen technology stack (from Section 5).
+    *   **Verify the existence and stability of any proposed third-party libraries.** This includes a brief check of the library's documentation, latest version, and community adoption to avoid relying on deprecated or non-existent tools.
+    *   State the final, validated language and key libraries for the project.
 This must be approved by the human operator before proceeding.

+### **2.5.
+Pre-Implementation Review**
+*   After the plan and technology stack have been approved but before writing the first line of implementation code, the agent must pause and ask for a final review.
+*   The agent should state its understanding of the immediate task and explicitly ask if it has any knowledge gaps that need to be addressed.
+For example: **"My understanding is that I need to build [feature X] using [library Y].
+I have a clear path for the main logic, but I am still uncertain about the best way to handle [specific edge case].
+Can we clarify this before I begin?"**
+*   This step ensures that any remaining ambiguities are resolved before they lead to rework.

 ---